-Material – 3/8" Soft wood tiles are constructed of closed cell EVA foam that helps ensure they are water proof, odor free, light weight yet durable and insulating.
+Material – 3/8" Soft wood tiles are constructed of closed cell EVA foam that helps ensure they are water resistant, odor free, light weight yet durable and insulating.

 Thickness – 3/8 Inch nominal (~9mm)